Diagnostics for Individual-Level Prediction Instability in Machine Learning for Healthcare: Experiments and Results

-Increasing the training sample size to $n_{train} = 5000$ reduces instability under resampled training data for all models, but does not eliminate it.
-Under fixed training data, models trained with stochastic optimization continue to exhibit meaningful instability, whereas deterministic optimization procedures yield stable individual predictions.
+As expected, for the fixed training data condition, models trained with a deterministic optimizer exhibit no sensitivity to the random seed.
+Stochastic optimization continue to exhibit meaningful instability, whereas deterministic optimization procedures yield stable individual predictions.
 Notably, for the highly flexible neural network models (NN-1L, NN-2L), instability induced by random seed variation alone is comparable in magnitude to that induced by resampling the training data.
-The eDFR curves show that under resampled training data, decision instability follows a similar qualitative pattern across model classes, with flip rates peaking near the decision threshold, whereas under fixed training data, nonzero eDFR arises almost exclusively from models trained with stochastic optimization.
-Again, for the high-capacity neural networks (NN-1L, NN-2L), randomness in the optimization procedure alone induces decision instability comparable in magnitude to that from resampling the training data.
-Binned summaries of ePIW and eDFR by true-risk strata for all experimental conditions are reported in Appendix~\ref{app:instability_summaries}.
+At $n_{train} = 500$, for individuals with true risk in [0.4, 0.5), NN-1L and NN-2L produce risk scores that vary 0.107 and 0.137 percentage points wide.
+Unsurprisingly, the eDFR curves show that decision instability is sharply concentrated near the decision threshold.
+Outside of bins near the decision threshold, instability falls sharply toward zero for all models.

-The prediction space can also be evaluated on an individual basis to illustrate the heterogeneity of these distributions.
-Figure~\ref{fig:prediction_space_5panel} displays the empirical risk distributions ($\widehat{P}_i$) for 12 representative individuals, revealing that while all models achieve comparable aggregate performance, their individual-level risk assignments diverge significantly as model complexity increases.
-This behavior is further shown in Figure~\ref{fig:ind_instability_example}, which tracks the predictions for a single out-of-sample individual (true risk $= 0.381$) across 100 pipeline instantiations.
+The prediction space can also be evaluated at the individual level to illustrate the heterogeneity of these distributions.
+Figure~\ref{fig:prediction_space_5panel} displays the empirical risk distributions for 12 representative individuals across $B = 100$ pipeline instantiations.
+Individual-level prediction behavior is further illustrated in Figure~\ref{fig:ind_instability_example}, which tracks predictions for a single out-of-sample individual (true risk $=0.381$) across 100 pipeline instantiations.
 Population-level summaries of prediction interval width, bias, and mean squared error are reported in Appendix~\ref{app:instability_summaries}.